Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 Le Marais

-If visiting Paris without kids or wanting to experience the best of Paris’ nightlife, Le Marais is one of the best districts to stay in or explore.
+If you’re visiting Paris without kids and you want to experience the best of Paris’ nightlife, Le Marais is one of the best districts to stay in or explore.
 Once Paris’ Jewish Quarter is now more notable as Paris’ LGBTQ District.

 This fashionable area is home to trendy boutiques, small galleries, lively gay bars and dance clubs, and great restaurants.